Debra D. Mays

 “I can …”

-Essential Question- What are the Grains of the World?
+Essential Question- What are the foods of Southeast Asia?

-I can (as a teacher) help the students gain knowledge on Herbs and Spices of the World.
+I can (as a teacher) help the students gain knowledge on the mainland countries of Southeast Asia.

-Essential Question-What are foods of Canada and the Northern United States?
+Essential Question-What are some of the foods of the islands of Southeast Asia?

-Learning Targets For Students: (1) Early American Cooking.
-(2) North American Cooking Today. and (3) The English Traditions.
+Learning Targets For Students: (1) Indonesia (2) Historical Influences and (3) The Dutch and British Traders.

-I can (as a teacher) help the students gain knowledge on early Native American Food.
+I can (as a teacher) help the students gain knowledge on the islands of present day Indonesia.

-I can (as a teacher) help the students gain knowledge on cultures of the southern United States.
+I can (as a teacher) help the students gain knowledge on land and food resources.

-Learning Targets For Students: (1) Native Cultural Influences.
-(2) European Influences. and (3) African and Asian Influences.
+Learning Targets For Students: (1) Influences of Settlers (2) Tourism and (3) Global Gourmet.

-I can (as a teacher) help the students gain knowledge on cuisine in the West Indies.
+I can (as a teacher) help the students gain on the cuisines of the individual islands.

 Instructional Strategies/